-Hong Kong braces for protests on heels of proposed national security laws
+Hundreds protest in Hong Kong against proposed national security laws

 China has dismissed other countries’ complaints as “meddling” and rejected concerns the proposed laws would harm foreign investors.

-On Saturday, local Hong Kong media reported police were seen entering Beijing’s main representative bureau in the city, the Liaison Office, ahead of protests expected to start later in the bustling shopping district of Causeway Bay.

-The rally was initially organised against a controversial national anthem bill, which is due for a second reading at the Legislative Council on Wednesday.
+Protest organisers initially planned a rally for Saturday against a controversial national anthem bill, which is due for a second reading at the Legislative Council on Wednesday.
 The proposed national security laws sparked calls for more people to take to the streets.

 Hong Kong has increasingly become a pawn in deteriorating relations between Washington and Beijing, and observers will be watching for any signs of resignation to defeat among the broader local community or indications that activists are gearing up for a fresh challenge.